orstavik/doubledots/doc/8_custom_triggers.md

 # Custom `trigger:`s

+The triggers in DoubleDots are small anchors that will capture an event and then pass this event to the first reaction in the chain.   you make a reaction chain  provide a sequence of

 ## 1. Listener triggers: `click:`

 The trigger is primarily event listeners.
 Whenever an event propagates in the DOM, any trigger with the *same name* as the event type, will trigger its reaction chain.
 For example, if the user `click` on an element inside another element that has a `click:` trigger, then the reaction chain behind the `click:` trigger will run when the event bubbles past the `ownerElement`.